lindaeq/moodbean.log/README.md

 ## description 📝
 Moodbean.log is an interactive web app that lets users track their daily mood using coffee brews.
 Select your brew, add a note about your day, and see your moods visualized in a calendar heatmap.
 It's a simple, fun way to journal your mood while enjoying your favorite coffee vibes!

+I built moodbean.log because I wanted a fun, simple way to track my moods every day and see patterns over time.
+Coffee has always been part of my daily routine, so I thought it would be fun to tie each day’s mood to the type of coffee I drank and add little notes about how I felt.

 ## features ✨
 - Select a brew for the day (light latte, caramel, medium, dark, espresso)
 - Add a personal note (up to 300 characters)